shaneapen/WhatsApp-Group-Contacts-Scraper/readme.md

 ## WAXP - WhatsApp Group Contact Exporter

+You are invited to look through the code of this plugin.
+If you wish to use this code, you are advised to get a proper consent from the owner of this repository by contacting him.

 ### Running the extension in dev mode (Chrome)
 1. Clone the repo to your computer
 2. Go to `chrome://extensions/` and click `Load Unpacked`